Call us today, phones answered 24/7

 International Development & National Security

-Besides his legal work, Matt is actively in local, national and international issues.
+Besides his legal work, Matt is active in local, national and international issues.
 He founded the Maasai Children’s Initiative (MCI), a female literacy project among the Maasai tribe in Southern Kenya.
 Matt built two schools that provided primary education to 300 Maasai girls, feeding programs for schoolchildren and employment for village women.
 Located in deep the Savanna with no power or electricity, Matt equipped his schools with solar powered computer labs with satellite internet connectivity and built a solar powered well to provide potable water to the school and surrounding villages.
 His efforts were chronicled in the Seattle Business Journal.

 Attorney at BOUL and some kids